 Case studies are a great place to start when learning about the ways businesses build success.
 However, if you’re interested in a career in business management, you may want to consider earning a business degree, specifically a bachelor’s in business administration.
 A BS in Business Administration can give you the foundation of knowledge you need to succeed in business.

 Thanks to online learning, you don’t even have to give up your current job to earn your business administration degree.
 Through an online bachelor’s in business administration program, you can learn from home on a flexible schedule that makes it possible for you to work full time while earning your degree.
-With an online Bachelor of Science in Business Administration, you can gain the skills you need to one day make the kinds of great decisions that end up in a case study.
+At Walden University, you can earn your BS in Business Administration in one of two learning formats.
+Choose from the traditional course-based learning format or the newer competency-based format.
+With competency-based learning there are no set weekly deadlines and you demonstrate mastery of specific competencies to earn credit.
+Regardless of which format you choose, with an online Bachelor of Science in Business Administration, you can gain the skills you need to one day make the kinds of great decisions that end up in a case study.

 Walden University is an accredited institution offering an online BS in Business Administration degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.